 - Connect with a blogger or entrepreneur who is well-respected in a specific industry – e.g., Derek Halpern, Socialtriggers.com.

 - Ensure that the blog is updated at least once a week.
 That way, your content can be cited in weekly blog posts, sending you fresh visitors and leads – e.g., QuickSprout.com.

 - Connect with bloggers who understand SEO and can optimize and promote a piece of content – e.g., AudienceBloom.com.

 Now that you know the criteria to look for, here are some simple ways to find good candidate blogs for your outreach strategy:

-Go to Google Type in the complete article headline you want to promote and see which blogs have written quality blog posts on the topic.
+Go to Google and type in the complete article headline that you want to promote and see which blogs have written quality blog posts on the topic.
 For example: How To Drive Qualified Traffic To A New Blog.